aashuparajuli/markdown-to-html/README.md

 - parse italics using asterisk from File
 - parse bold using underscore from File
 - a bash script to run the file 100 times and average results
+ - Note: bash script only runs on MacOS.
+On MacOS: install grep using `brew install grep`

 # Future features